What is Curricular Practical Training?

 Letter from organization – Letter should be on organization letterhead and have start and end dates for what you will be doing.
 Email from official email address also acceptable (but should not be from a yahoo, gmail, hotmail, etc. domain)

 Letter from your faculty adviser – Needs to assert that internship/practicum/etc. is integral to course of study and their approval/recommendation for you to participate

 Register with Career Services – You will need to contact Career Services and let them you will be doing an internship.
-In order for the zero credit internship to show up on your Pitzer transcript, you will need to fill out the Career Services Internship form and develop some learning objectives for it.
+In order for the zero credit internship line to show up on your Pitzer transcript, you will need to fill out the Career Services Internship form and develop some learning objectives for it.

-Once you have provided these things, the International Student Adviser will print out an updated CPT I-20 for you.
+Once you have provided these things, the International Student Advisor will print out an updated CPT I-20 for you.

 - Make sure you let your International Student Adviser know ahead of time that you are planning to do this internship, and you have enough time to work out details with your faculty adviser and get approved before the internship starts.

 - Keep your updated CPT I-20 safe.
 If you use CPT multiple times, please make sure to save all I-20s.
 You may need them later if you decide to apply for Optional Practical Training (OPT).